Every few months the news reports than another musician or movie star has joined the list of celebrities that died before creating a will.

 A will is only one of many tools in the estate planning toolbox.
 You also need an updated Medical Power of Attorney, a Financial Power of Attorney and to have beneficiary designations on all of your accounts.
 The beneficiary designations override your will, which is often news to loved ones.

 If you have a beneficiary listed on your 401(k) plan, the person listed will receive the assets in the 401(k), regardless of what is in your will.
 You want to make sure beneficiaries and secondary beneficiaries are all up to date on all of your accounts.

 Another important consideration: if a spouse is cut out of a will who would normally receive an inheritance, they have legal standing to challenge the will in court.

-For a complete estate plan, you need a Durable Power of Attorney, which states who can make financial decisions on your behalf if you are incapacitated.
+For a complete estate plan, you need a Durable Financial Power of Attorney, which identifies who can make financial decisions on your behalf if you are incapacitated.
 A Medical Power of Attorney names a person to make medical decisions for you if you are unable to make them yourself, and guardianship designations if you have minor children.

 Every few years or after any big life changes, these documents, including beneficiary designations, need to be reviewed and updated with your estate planning attorney.

 Other accounts, like brokerage accounts or bank accounts, may have “Pay on Death” or “Transfer on Death” designations which would immediately put the assets into the named person’s hands upon your death.